apk/kopf/README.md

   relative to the execution directory of `kopf` which is also the default value.

-* `cron` is a hash from cron expressions to strings or arrays of strings.
-The cron expressions determine when a cron entry fires, and when it does the string or array of strings are appended to the static `command`, and exection is scheduled.
+* `cron` is either a string or an array of strings of cron expressions, or else a hash from cron expressions to strings or arrays of strings.
+The cron expressions determine when a cron entry fires (and causes the job to run), and in the hash form the respective hash values are appended to the static `command` for the next execution.

 * `log-start` is a boolean whether to log the start and end of job executions; default `true`.